elijahnyp/kbin-alternate-docker/README.md

   * Dockerfile
   * docker-compose.yml
 * unless leveraging S3 for media, the 'media' volume needs to be shared among all php containers.
-  * S3 is NOT working here yet
+  * S3 is only tested with private S3 compatible storage (minio tested so far) - but should work for official as well

 ## Operational Considerations
 * caddy can't be scaled unless mercur is reconfigured to a cluster transport